 As the modern era of computer networks continues to evolve, managing and optimizing network traffic has become increasingly critical.
 By leveraging advanced machine learning techniques, such as LLMs, GNNs, and RL, this research endeavors to overcome the limitations of traditional methods, enhancing the management of network traffic and ensuring reliable network operations.

-1.1 Historical Background of the Study
+1.1 Historical Background of the Study This Section belongs in Chapter Two

 Historically, network traffic management has relied on straightforward statistical methods and heuristic rules.
 Early approaches primarily focused on basic metrics such as packet loss and latency, often overlooking the complex relationships between different network components.
 As networks evolved, more sophisticated models emerged, including queuing theory and traffic engineering techniques, which offered better insights but still struggled to handle the scale and dynamics of modern networks (Abbasi et al., 2021).